callenb/callenb.github.io/_posts/2019-10-15-esther-solomons-was-my-great-grandmother.md

 The Outward passenger list from England has very little information, however the inward list on the USA side has a wealth of information.

-{% img /images/1906/BLOG_19061003-US-IMMIGRATION-esther-solomons.jpg 100% "Esther Solomons on arrival in New York on 10 October 1906" title: "Esther Solomons on arrival in New York on 10 October 1906" %}
+{% include image.html url="/images/1906/BLOG_19061003-US-IMMIGRATION-esther-solomons.jpg" dimensions="width='100%'" caption="Esther Solomons on arrival in New York on 10 October 1906" %}

 Esther is still single according to the immigration document.
 She has the $50 a visitor is supposed to have and she says she hasn't been to the United States before.
 On this, her first visit, she is staying with a friend called Jack Pellar who lives in East Harlem at 116 E 116th Street.
 It also tells us she is 5' 2" tall with a ruddy complextion, black hair, blue eyes and no marks of identification such as scars.

 Esther is the only person on the page with an "X" beside her name, someone has written 1-86467 under her occupation too.
 I have no idea what this refers to, maybe one day all will become clear.

-{% img /images/1906/BLOG_19061003-US-IMMIGRATION-john-lichtenstein.jpg 100% "Jack (John) Lichtenstein on arrival in New York on 10 October 1906" title: "Jack (John) Lichtenstein on arrival in New York on 10 October 1906" %}
+{% include image.html url="/images/1906/BLOG_19061003-US-IMMIGRATION-john-lichtenstein.jpg" dimensions="width='100%'" caption="Jack (John) Lichtenstein on arrival in New York on 10 October 1906" %}

 It turns out the "J" stands for John and not Jack.
 He's a Hungarian born in Budapest but resident in Great Britain.
 He has more than the required $50 and just like Esther, it is his first time in New York.
 It looks like he is staying at 46 Pitt Street which is in the Lower East Side.
 It isn't clear whether he is visiting his brother-in-law, L Rosenzincief (or similar) or Joseph Smith.
 My money is on Joseph Smith.
 He is 5' 5" tall with a dark complexion, grey hair and brown eyes.